 Drinking moderate amounts of beer can reduce your chances of developing cancer, reduce the risk of cardiovascular diseases, increase bone density, and help to prevent dementia and other coronary diseases.

-Beer has also been proven to aid the digestive system and can help in the treatment of diabetes, gallstones, kidney stones, osteoporosis, and hypertension.
+Beer has also been proven to aid the digestive system and can help treat diabetes, gallstones, kidney stones, osteoporosis, and hypertension.

 Benefits of drinking beer every day